aspose-html/Aspose.HTML-Documentation/content/java/working-with-documents/editing-a-document/_index.md

 {{< gist "aspose-com-gists" "b2199f957c72708d4d2b0de93bca3098" "Examples_Java_WorkingWithDocuments_EditingADocument_UsingInnerOuterHTML.java" >}}
 ## **Edit CSS** ##
-[Cascading Style Sheets (CSS)](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) is a style sheet language used for describing how webpages look in the browser.
+Cascading Style Sheets ({{%CSS%}}) is a style sheet language used for describing how webpages look in the browser.
 Aspose.HTML not only support CSS out-of-the-box but also gives you instruments to manipulate with document styles just on the fly before converting the HTML document to the other formats, as it follows:

 {{< gist "aspose-com-gists" "b2199f957c72708d4d2b0de93bca3098" "Examples_Java_WorkingWithDocuments_EditingADocument_EditCSS.java" >}}